akrishta/akrishta/README.md

 Expertise in solving real-world business problems, with a passion for fast-paced environments.
 Have extensive experience in building product, data Science and data Analytics in healthtech space in Germany, Netherlands and India.

-👯 I'm interested in mentoring, coaching and collaborating with fellow enthusiasts in the field of AI.
+👯 I'm interested in collaborating with fellow enthusiasts in the field of AI.
 If you have an idea related to my areas of interest, feel free to shoot me an [email](sahay.akrishta@gmail.com)!

 💬 My personal mission is to build AI-based solutions that solve a high-impact problem for healthcare.